 - Anything affecting the provision of first aid, for example, inexperienced employees, remote workplaces, first aider absences, etc.

 According to the regulations, it’s the employer’s responsibility to identify how many first-aiders are needed, to provide immediate attention in the event of an injury or illness at work experienced by an employee.
 If a workplace is classified as a low-level risk such as offices and shops then a minimum provision of an appointed person to take charge of first-aid arrangements and a suitably stocked first-aid box may only be needed.

 What qualities should a nominated person have and what training is needed to become an appointed first aider?

 The nominated person must have the right level of workplace first aid training and knowledge so they can perform first aid with confidence.
-The specific expertise they need depends on the kind of types of risks associated in a workplace as identified in a risk assessment.
-For example, if the risks are relatively low it might be sufficient to take a one day Level 3 Award in Emergency First Aid at Work, for higher risk working environments a three-day first aid course known as a Level 3 Award in First Aid at Work may be necessary.
+The specific expertise they need depends on the kind of risks associated with a workplace as identified in a risk assessment.
+For example, if the risks are relatively low it might be sufficient to take a one-day Level 3 Award in Emergency First Aid at Work, for higher-risk working environments a three-day first aid course known as a Level 3 Award in First Aid at Work may be necessary.

 Learn more about the difference between First Aid at Work and Emergency First Aid at Work courses.

 Many places of work usually opt for a one-day course to meet minimum requirements.
 On occasions, the first aiders may need additional training if there is an employee at work who suffers from a specific condition i.e. Asthma or Diabetes or if the workplace presents specific risks.